jpmessaging/OutlookTrace/Readme.md

     Collect-OutlookInfo -Path C:\temp -Component Configuration, Outlook, Netsh, PSR, WAM
     ```

-7. When traces have started successfully, it shows "Hit enter to stop".
+7. When traces have started successfully, it shows "Press enter to stop".

-    Note: When `Dump` is included in Component parameter, you are prompted with `Hit enter to save a process dump of Outlook.
+    Note: When `Dump` is included in Component parameter, you are prompted with `Press enter to save a process dump of Outlook.
 To quit, enter q:`.
-Hit enter key to save a dump file.
+Press enter key to save a dump file.
 For a hang issue, repeat the process to collect 3 dump files, with interval of about 30 seconds between saves.
-When finished, hit `q`.
+When finished, press `q`.

     Note: When `Fiddler` is included in Component parameter, a dialog box [FiddlerCap Web Recorder] appears.
 Use the following instructions to start capture, and then reproduce the issue